 So, we can always arrange to have a dance partner for you.
 In the unlikely circumstance of us not being able to find you a dance partner on a particular day, you can always dance with the instructor.
 This way you will learn dancing faster.

-What’s important is that you should enjoy your dance lessons, whether you are taking tango classes Monterey, swing lessons Monterey, or salsa classes Monterey.
-There are other ways to find a dance partner as well, if you are looking for a dance partner to participate in a dance competition.
+What’s important is that you should enjoy your dance lessons, whether you are taking tango, swing or salsa classes in Monterey, Ca. There are other ways to find a dance partner as well, if you are looking for a dance partner to participate in a dance competition.

 If you are a ballroom dancing professional who competes in major dance competitions and are looking for a dance partner, we suggest going to the various dance competitions in your area as a spectator and identifying someone of your level, who you can partner with.
 You can talk to the instructors in our Monterey dance studio and ask us to introduce you to a potential dance partner, who is just as talented as you are.
 We would be happy enough to make the introductions for you, and offer great suggestions on who would make a perfect dance partner for you, keeping a long-term perspective in mind.